TheBestCo/bestprice-360/README.md

 Place the following snippet right before closing the `</body>` tag (not inside `<head>`).

-NOTE: The snippet must be added to the product and cart pages.
-Ideally, though, it should be added to all pages.
-Also, the snippet should always be served (not after accepting cookies, etc.).
+NOTE: The snippet must be added to product pages, cart pages, **and the checkout success / thank-you (order confirmation) page**.
+On the success page, emit `addOrder` and at least one `addProduct` only after the purchase is confirmed; installing the loader only on product and cart pages cannot register completed orders.
+Ideally, the snippet should be added to all pages.
+It should always be served (not only after accepting cookies, etc.).

 Make sure you replace the `BESTPRICE_360_KEY_HERE` with the BestPrice 360 key provided by the BestPrice Team.
 If it hasn't been provided, you can find it [here](https://merchants.bestprice.gr/account/360).